 - Defined as set forth in CAM Sexual Misconduct Policy.

-Individuals who believe that a University of Illinois at Urbana-Champaign employee has subjected them to discrimination or harassment in violation of this policy should contact the Office of Diversity, Equity, and Access at firstname.lastname@example.org or (217) 333-0885.
-Office of Diversity, Equity and Access Procedural Guidelines will govern these complaints.
+Individuals who believe that a University of Illinois at Urbana-Champaign employee has subjected them to discrimination or harassment in violation of this policy should contact the Office for Access and Equity at email@example.com or (217) 333-0885.
+Office for Access and Equity Procedural Guidelines will govern these complaints.

 Individuals alleging violations of this policy should report the alleged misconduct immediately upon experiencing or learning of the alleged misconduct.